Current Students

 Dean's Certificate for Academic Excellence

-This award recognizes those graduates who do outstanding academic work while they are enrolled in CUNY BA (a 3.50 GPA or higher) but who are not eligible for graduation honors.
+This award recognizes those graduates who do outstanding academic work while they are enrolled in CUNY BA (an overall GPA of 3.50 or higher) but who are not eligible for graduation honors.
+See example, below.

 3.00 | 4.00 | Dean’s Certificate |